This vegan Tahini Cookies recipe is a deliciously healthy plant-based snack that you and your family will totally love!

 Tahini is so dang trendy in the baking world, and I don’t think it’s going away any time soon.
-This savoury, sweet, nutty sesame spread is crazy addictive and is a great way to add healthy fats to baking.
+This savoury, sweet, nutty sesame spread is crazy delicious and is a great way to add healthy fats to baking.

 Table of contents